wdolek/w4k-either/README.md

     where T1 : struct // <- generator reflects constraints in generated code
     where T2 : notnull, ICrewMember
 {
-    // <- you can declare constructors matching those which would be generated, generator will skip it public Polymorph(T2 value)
+    // you can declare constructor with same signature as generator would normaly produce (generator will skip it) public Polymorph(T2 value)
     {
         // NB! you are responsible for checking input - if you care about it ¯\_(ツ)_/¯